robertg/weathergl/README.md

-# WeatherGL:
+# WeatherGL

 Currently hosted on github.io: http://gawdzik.net/weathergl/

 WeatherGL is a WebGL React project which requires a Javascript development environment.
- - There are two modes:
+ - There are two interaction modes:
-   - Shadow Mode: Demonstrates a floating cube to showcase shadowmaps
+   - **Shadow Mode**: Demonstrates a floating cube to showcase shadowmaps
-   - House Mode: A bonus mode which enables you to walk around a house in first person.
+   - **House Mode**: A bonus mode which enables you to walk around a house in first person.
  - To access the UI, click the burger menu on the top left.

 ### Requirements